Lawsuits can cost businesses huge amounts – not only can they cause financial damage, but they can also cause major damage to a company’s reputation.

 Do checks for faulty products

 Another common source of lawsuits in retail is faulty products.
 Allowing returns or having warranties in place can be a great way of deflecting these lawsuits, however you may be able to also do regular checks to ensure that the products you’re selling don’t break in the first place.
 Make sure to recall any products that frequently have faults.

 Improve your digital security

 Losing private information of customers or employees can also lead to lawsuits.
 It’s important to have strong data protection security in place as provided by companies such as IBM.
-This could help to reduce the risk of cyberattack, which could also lead to data loss.
+This could help to reduce the risk of cyberattacks, which could also lead to data loss.
 Backing up files can also help prevent data loss caused by human error.

 A growing number of retail stores are using CCTV for legal protection against fraudulent lawsuits.
-There’s been a recent trend in crooked customers falling over in retail outlets and feigning injury in order to seek compensation.
+There’s been a recent trend of crooked customers falling over in retail outlets and feigning injury in order to seek compensation.
 Having CCTV footage to fall back on could help you to prove that there was no real cause for injury and could also help protect against other false claims.